zackdan1997/charlotte-embedded-software/README.md

 # Charllote Embeded System Software

-Software for designing and testing Charlotte.
+Repo for designing and testing source code for Charlotte.

 ## Description